 I hear that you and your band have sold your turntables and bought guitars.
 I hear everybody that you know is more relevant than everybody that I know.

 LCD Soundsystem released three albums in their initial run, before bidding farewell with a 2011 Madison Square Garden concert, later released as The Long Goodbye.
-But in 2015, the group reconvened – Murphy later claimed that he was convinced to do so by David Bowie – and their fourth album, American Dream, emerged in 2017.
-I’ve covered the group’s four studio albums, but haven’t covered other releases like live records and the long form piece 45:33.
+But in 2015, the group reconvened – on the advice of David Bowie – and their fourth album, American Dream, emerged in 2017.
+I’ve covered LCD Soundsystem’s four studio albums, but haven’t covered other releases like live records and the long form piece 45:33.